Stuffing Waffles

 Top with warmed turkey, fried eggs, cranberry sauce, gravy, or anything you desire.

 It is easier to remove smaller waffles vs. large from the iron.
+If you have a set size for the waffle iron, then you won’t need to worry about this.

 Optional Toppings